Florida effectively bans advanced psychology course over LGBTQ content - course developer | Education

 Florida effectively bans advanced psychology course over LGBTQ content - course developer

-Florida has told school superintendents that the Advanced Placement psychology course offered to high school students violates the state's new law prohibiting instruction on sexual orientation and gender identity, effectively banning the class, the nonprofit that develops the courses said on Thursday.
+Florida has told school superintendents that an Advanced Placement psychology course offered to high school students violates a new state law prohibiting instruction on sexual orientation and gender identity, the nonprofit that develops the courses said on Thursday.
+"The Florida Department of Education has effectively banned AP Psychology in the state," the College Board said in a statement, referring to the guidance.

 Discussions between the state and College Board about the psychology course began in May, a letter from Florida posted by the College Board on its website showed.
 In the letter, the state reminded the organization about its new law banning instruction on sexual orientation and gender identity in all but health courses from which parents can opt out of sending their children.

-The letter asked the College Board to audit its course material and modify any content that did not comply with state law or rules set by the state board of education.
-The College Board said on Thursday that modifying its courses in such a way would make them ineligible for college credit and would also violate academic standards.
+The state asked the College Board to audit its course material and modify any content that did not comply with the law or rules set by the state board of education.
+The College Board said that modifying its courses in such a way would make them ineligible for college credit and would also violate academic standards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)